pepemon42069/gemmy/README.md

         _ => panic!("expected order to be filled"),
     }

-    // we create a thord and final order to see a better view of the book let order_bid_second = LimitOrder::new(3, 50, 100, Side::Bid);
+    // we create a third and final order to see a better view of the book let order_bid_second = LimitOrder::new(3, 50, 100, Side::Bid);
     let operation_limit_bid = Operation::Limit(order_bid_second);
     match orderbook.execute(operation_limit_bid) {